Gambling mathematics: Expectation and strategy

 Games of chance are not merely pure applications of probability calculus and gaming situations are not just isolated events whose numerical probability is well established through mathematical methods; they are also games whose progress is influenced by human action.
 In gambling, the human element has a striking character.
 The player is not only interested in the mathematical probability of the various gaming events, but he or she has expectations from the games while a major interaction exists.
 To obtain favorable results from this interaction, gamblers take into account all possible information, including statistics, to build gaming strategies.

-You can easily pick a strategy that is conformable to your interests as a player by checking out the list in the next section.
-As can be seen, we have explained the basics of each method a gambler can test.

 Even though the randomness inherent in games of chance would seem to ensure their fairness (at least with respect to the players around a table—shuffling a deck or spinning a wheel do not favor any player except if they are fraudulent), gamblers search and wait for irregularities in this randomness that will allow them to win.
 It has been mathematically proved that, in ideal conditions of randomness, and with negative expectation, no long-run regular winning is possible for players of games of chance.
 Most gamblers accept this premise, but still work on strategies to make them win either in the short term or over the long run.